 - A parachute on a fence, sans passenger, is how Solid Snake can learn that Liquid is alive after his helicopter was blown up in Metal Gear Solid.
 Snake believes it was left there intentionally as a coded threat by Liquid.

 - This is how one first arrives in Sholazar Basin in World of Warcraft.
+That is, the pilot of the aircraft you're in ends up like this.
+Somehow, you miss the trees and land safely on the ground.

 - Corpses of paratroopers hanging from trees are frequently found in the "Swamp Fever" campaign of Left 4 Dead 2.
 Upgraded weapons, medical supplies and grenades can be found on their bodies.